 When used as described, the emergency stop switch clip and emergency stop switch lanyard system stops the engine if the operator falls away from the controls.

-A spare switch clip (optional equipment) can be stored in the tool bag.
+A spare switch clip is stored in a slot in the control housing (optional equipment).

-SPARE SWITCH CLIP (optional equipment)

 The gearshift/throttle control lever controls engine speed and selects F (forward), N (neutral), or R (reverse) gears.